 ‘They prey on human flesh!’

-The Bees is a 1978 Mexican-American science fiction horror feature film written, produced and directed by Alfredo Zacarías (Demonoid; Capulina vs. The Mummies).
+The Bees is a 1978 Mexican-American science fiction horror film written, produced and directed by Alfredo Zacarías (Demonoid; Capulina vs. The Mummies).
 Roger Corman was the executive producer because The Bees was distributed in the USA by his New World Pictures.
 The movie stars John Saxon, Angel Tompkins, John Carradine and Claudio Brook.

 Corrupt corporations have smuggled a deadly strain of South American killer bees into the United States and now the entire world may be on the brink of imminent destruction!